 So why did the Montgomery County DA go back on the deal with Cosby?

-So last uh fall, a new district attorney was elected in Montgomery County.
+So last fall, a new district attorney was elected in Montgomery County.

-If a newly elected leader can change the rules and go back on an official deal to go after Cosby, what's to prevent, let's say, the Trump Justice Department from deciding that, well, even though the statute of limitations may have expired in the allegations against Bill Clinton, the women that we had on yesterday won Ada Broderick, Kathleen Willie, and Paula Jones, there might be another way to prosecute Clinton criminally.
+If a newly elected leader can change the rules and go back on an official deal to go after Cosby, what's to prevent, let's say, the Trump Justice Department from deciding that, well, even though the statute of limitations may have expired and the allegations against Bill Clinton, the women that we had on yesterday, Juan Ada Broderick, Kathleen Willie, and Paula Jones, there might be another way to prosecute Clinton criminally, which, by the way,

-Which by the way, you've got to be careful of because that'll be used against conservatives again and again and again and again and again, but just as a as a side note here.
+you've got to be careful of because that'll be used against conservatives again and again and again and again and again.

 Here's another story.